herbps10/stanmerge/README.md

 - [examples/hierarchical_models](/examples/hierarchical_models/): estimating group means with no pooling and with partial pooling towards an overall mean.
 Includes R code to fit the models output by `stanmerge`.

-## Notes
+## Todo
-- Comments are currently not well handled and may appear out-of-order in the output.
+- Comments are currently not included in the merged output because they are not stored in the AST (they are stored in a separate list), and more work is needed to figure out how to merge multiple comment lists.